workfloworchestrator/orchestrator-core/docs/architecture/application/callbacks.md

 If the validation step fails, then the step fails and execution of the workflow is stopped.
-If the validation step succeeds, then execution fo the workflow is paused, and the operator is prompted for confirmation before it continues.
+If the validation step succeeds, then execution of the workflow is paused, and the operator is prompted for confirmation before it continues.

 ## Writing a callback